KRR-Oxford/DeepOnto/docs/ontology.md

 ## Ontology Pruning

 The pruning function aims to remove unwanted ontology classes while preserving the relevant hierarchy.
 Specifically, for each class $c$ to be removed, subsumption axioms will be created between the parents of $c$ and the children of $c'$.
-Then, an `#!java OWLEntityRemover` will be used to apply the pruning.
+Then, `#!java apply_pruning` will be used to apply the pruning.

 !!! credit "paper"